 What your doctor is looking for

-During the screening, your doctor is looking for the “ABCDEs” of each mole or spot.
-These may be sign of cancer:
+During the skin cancer screening, your doctor is looking for the “ABCDEs” of each mole or spot.
+These may be signs of cancer:

 - Asymmetry: Not the same shape on each side